Cumulocity-IoT/cumulocity-blueprint-forge/README.md

 ## What's new?

 * **Multiple Welcome Templates:** Now user can select Welcome Dashboard while creating application.
 Choose from a variety of Welcome Templates tailored to your needs.
-* **Tailor Your Simulation:** Your Choice or Auto-Magic Based on Dashboard Pick.
+* **Tailor Your Simulation:** Select the Dashboard template to create simulator or use our pre-configured one.
 * **Link Device from Dashboard:** Link Device with a Click to Another Dashboard.
-* **Craft Your Dashboard:** Pick a Template, Fill it with Flair.
+* **Configure Your Dashboard:** Configure your dashboard by assigning Actual Device or Simulating it.
 * **New Custom Template:** Customize Devices, Choose Template, Go.
-* **Seamless DTDL Generation:** Mimic Real Devices, Anywhere, Anytime.
+* **Seamless DTDL Generation:** Generate DTDL based on measurements, Mimic Real Devices.
-* **Enhanced Dashboard Catalog:** Dashboards at Your Fingertips.
-Find Your Fit with Ease!
+* **Enhanced Dashboard Catalog:** Selecting dashboards make easier with our new search functionality.
-* **Share Dashboards:** Share, Reuse, Shine.
-Your Custom Dashboards, Everywhere You Go, within Tenant or across Tenants.
+* **Share Dashboards:** Share and Reuse.
+Add your Custom Dashboards to the Catalog and Share it within Tenant or across Tenants.
+* **DTDL Plugin:** New DTDL plugin to generate DTDL based on the measurements you provide.
 * **Various bug fixes**

 ## Features